oVirt/ovirt-site/source/release/4.4.5/index.md

 &lt;/action&gt;

+ - [BZ 1910302](https://bugzilla.redhat.com/1910302) **[RFE] Allow SPM switching if all tasks have finished via UI**

+   Feature:

+Adding a menu to support finished tasks' clean-up.

+Reason:

+Currently the SPM fails to switch to another host if the SPM contains uncleared tasks.

+Result:

+The storage pool manager (SPM) fails to switch to another host if the SPM has uncleared tasks.

+Clearing all the finished tasks enables the SPM switching.

+This RFE adds a UI menu to cleanup 1 or more active Data Centers and is based on 'Bug 1627997' that implemented this functionality in REST API.

  - [BZ 1753645](https://bugzilla.redhat.com/1753645) **[RFE] Enable bochs-display for UEFI guests**

+ - [BZ 1891470](https://bugzilla.redhat.com/1891470) **[CBT][RFE] Support cold VM incremental backup**

+   Feature:

+Support VM backup when the VM is not running

+Reason:

+Backup vendors and users should have the option to backup their VMs even when they are not running.

+Result:

+Backup of VMs that are not running is now supported, the same API that used for backup running VMs is used so it is transparent for the backup vendor or the user what is the status of the VM.

+The process of 'cold' backup is different, when a cold backup is taken there is no need to redefine the previous checkpoints and to create scratch disks for each disk that participate in the backup because the VM is down and there will be no writing to the disks during the backup.

+The backup operation is done without Libvirt.

+A checkpoint created in the Engine DB in the same way as for 'live' backup but in the host, there is no checkpoint creation.
+Instead, a new bitmap is added for each disk.

+The created bitmap will be exposed using the NBD server when the image will be downloaded using imageio.

+When the VM is started with "cold" backup checkpoints, the system will redefine the checkpoints in Libvirt.
+Once a 'cold' checkpoint is redefined, there is no difference between the 'cold' checkpoint and checkpoint created during live backup.

  - [BZ 1899583](https://bugzilla.redhat.com/1899583) **[RFE] Allow Live update of network filter's parameters**